 - Valid passport and visa information

-- Upon arrival in the U.S. a copy of the F1 Visa and a copy of the passport page with D/S stamped to the Primary Designated School Official (PDSO) or Designated School Official (DSO)
+- Upon arrival in the U.S. a copy of the F1 Visa and a copy of the passport page with D/S stamped to the Principal Designated School Official (PDSO) or Designated School Official (DSO)

 - Any additional information that may be required by federal, state, and/or local governments